brg2/drag/README.md

 To resize, hold down the Shift key while dragging an element.

-To "reparent" an element drag it over another and release.
-Now when you drag the parent, the children follow!
+To "reparent" an element drag it over another and release it while holding the Alt key.
+Now when you drag the new parent, the element follows!

 Click on the "element" header and it will switch to the "source" view where you can use the ShareJS live editor to collaborate on templating the element you selected.
 All the actions for dragging the elements around the screen will percolate to other users.
 Chat in the area at the bottom of the window and send messages by clicking the "send" button.
 If you have any questions or problems, add an issue for this project.
 Thanks!